People often ask questions about slow websites

-Anyway, back to the point raised by Tom Wells of Searchmetrics, which I fully endorse and was already well aware of before last week’s SEO presentations.
+Anyway, back to the point raised by Tom Wells of Searchmetrics, which I fully endorse:

 Google is targeting User Experience

-Every few minutes I come across yet another ad on Twitter or Facebook to boost your business by getting online cheaply.
-Some of these ads are by WordPress or Wix themselves, and others are posted by some of the design agencies who use them as a means of producing quick websites.
+Every few hours I come across yet another ad on Twitter or Facebook to boost your business by getting online cheaply, using website builders as a means of producing quick websites.